qkleinfelter/fxTwitterRewrite/README.md

 ## Building

 Update the version number in `manifest.json` and then run `web-ext build` to have the `web-ext` node package package the appropriate files to a new zip folder under the `web-ext-artifacts` directory, which can be uploaded to Mozilla for review!

+## Development

+This extension can be temporarily installed in firefox on the `about:debugging` page or by running `web-ext run` in your console.